Bop It: Vox Bop One on One

 "Vox Bop One on One" is available on Bop It Extreme 2, Bop It Blast, Bop It Download, and Bop It!
 XT, though in Download and XT it is simply "One on One".
 In this multi-player game, two players each take hold of the Bop It with the yellow player holding the "Twist It!" crank and the "Pull It!" knob, and the green player holding the "Flick It!" lever and the "Spin It!" wheel.
 The unit calls out a series of commands and each player is responsible for only his or her assigned inputs.
 When the unit finally calls "Bop It!" both players must try to hit the "Bop It!" button on the side bearing their color first.
 The unit will announce which player was faster by which colored side of the button was depressed first.
 The winning player earns a point.
-If either player misses a call he is "out" of the game.
+If either player misses a call she or he is "out" of the game.
 The final winner is the player who gets to five points first and does not miss any commands.

 Beat Bop (with musical commands)

 The "Beat Bop" mode follows a similar format as the "Vox Bop (with voice commands)" mode (above) and the rules are roughly equivalent.
-The game mode is called “Lights Only” in Bop It Beats.
+The game mode is called "Lights Only" in Bop It Beats.
 The difference in "Beat Bop" mode is that the game uses sounds as commands instead of words.
 Thus: